Omentir

 "Hi [First_Name], saw your team at [Company_Name] is scale-hiring account executives right now.
 Usually, scaling outbound velocity like this introduces massive duplicate lead errors.

-We put together a clean, 3-step automation blueprint showcasing how revenue leaders can automate lead cleansing safely directly inside Slack.
+We put together a clean, 3-step automation blueprint that shows how revenue leaders can clean leads safely inside Slack.
 Open to checking out the 1-page summary?"

-Customize these highly conversational enterprise messaging scripts to target C-suite, engineering, and sales executives:
+Adapt these scripts for C-suite, engineering, and sales executives:

 1. Targeting Engineering Executives (VPs of Engineering, CTOs):